lindsayrr8/lindsayrr8.github.io/_posts/2024-09-2-my-new-blog-post.md

 ## To get a grip on tabular data, we'll be answering the following questions:
 > From the given data frame:
+> Question 1:
 > Generate (1) a one-way table for "purchased" and (2) a two-way table for "country" and "purchased."
+> Question 2:
+> Generate a contingency table, also known as rx C table, using the mtcars dataset.
+> 2.1 Add the addmargins() function to report on the sum totals of the rows and columns of "mtcars_df" table
+> 2.2 Add prop.tables() function, and report on the proportional weight of each value in the "mtcars_df" table

 The data frame we have to work with is:
 ```R